joecritch/dev-terms/README.md

 ## tech debt

 Extra work arising from when the quickest or easiest to implement solution is used, instead of the best or most optimal solution.

+## yak shaving

+A series of tasks that must be completed before a project can move forward.
+Different to bikeshedding, as these tasks are required.
+Generally: the less "yak shaving", the better.